Why You'll Love This

-- Great if you want: multi-POV military fiction with authentic grunt-level detail
+- Great if you want: WWII military fiction built around real tactics and chain of command

 Browse Related Lists